iExecBlockchainComputing/documentation/for-developers/toolbox/iexec-explorer.md

 ## Login

-The **Login** button allow to connect your ethereum wallet to the application.
+The **Login** button allows to connect your ethereum wallet to the application.

-Connecting your wallet allow to [interact](#actions) with the protocol in the application.
+Connecting your wallet allows to [interact](#actions) with the protocol in the application.

 ### Account

-Once connected with a wallet, the **Account** button allow open the account modal, from where the user can manage her/his wallet and iExec account.
+Once connected with a wallet, the **Account** button allows to open the account modal, from where the user can manage her/his wallet and iExec account.

 ### My activity

-Once connected the **My activity** button allow the user to quickly navigate to her/his wallet [address details](#address) page.
+Once connected the **My activity** button allows the user to quickly navigate to her/his wallet [address details](#address) page.

 ## Navigation

 ### Search bar

-The search bar allow to find an item by it's address, ENS or transaction hash.
+The search bar allows to find an item by it's address, ENS or transaction hash.

 ![search by address](../../.gitbook/assets/explorer_search-by-address.png)